 In order to address the growing problem with prescription drug abuse, Prescription Drug Monitoring Programs (PDMPs) have been created to serve multiple purposes.
 These programs work to help stop the practice of “doctor shopping” and other drug-seeking behaviors, and also work to hold clinicians responsible for inappropriate prescribing and dispensing.
 Although these programs work to address these areas, they still uphold patient privacy.
 PDMPs ensure patient information is protected and secure, and is inaccessible to others unless the information is pertinent to an active investigation or relevant to a patient’s care.

 Since the implementation of PDMPs, several states have seen reductions in unwarranted prescribing.
 States with PDMPs tend to have some of the lowest rates of prescribed painkillers, and physicians in these states are able to accurately access the needs of patients.
 They can identify whether or not a patient has a history of substance abuse before administering treatment, which helps them to prevent drug abuse, doctor shopping, and other forms of abuse.

 Stopping prescription drug abuse among teens requires education and a holistic approach to treatment.
 Since many teens begin abusing drugs due to outside influences or out of a “need,” identifying the influences on addiction is key to providing effective treatment.
 In addition to treating the addiction itself, behavioral therapies are necessary in order to address cravings, triggers, and relapse.
-This includes the use of individual therapy, group therapy, and other forms of treatment to address individual needs.
+This includes the use of individual therapy, group therapy, and other forms of prescription drug addiction treatment.
 Depending on the type of prescription drug abused, teens may require medications to overcome withdrawal symptoms and cravings.
 In most cases, these forms of treatment cannot function effectively alone.
 Combining various forms of therapy and treatment often results in the best outcome and the highest likelihood of long term sobriety.